SergeiDementev/yerevan_aqi_index/README.md

 # ETL pipeline based on API request, Airflow and PostgreSQL.

+The idea of the project is to collect data from the sensor to count Air Quality Index and analyze whether AQI provided by Purpleair is counted correctly.

+As the index counted depends not only on the PM2.5 (microscopic airborne particles measuring 2.5 micrometers or less in diameter), but also  humidity and temperature.

+Collected data:
+- date / time (timestamp);
+- humidity;
+- temperature;
+- pm2_5.

 Pipeline connects purpleair.com, gets data from a chosen sensor, and inserts data into local PostgreSQL database every 5 minutes.

 The API token for connection purpleair.com taken from https://develop.purpleair.com/ (registration is free).